MicrosoftDocs/sql-docs/docs/big-data-cluster/notebooks-guidance.md

 This how you can launch notebooks on the cluster and start authoring your own Notebooks.
 It also shows how to submit jobs against the cluster.

-## Connect to the Hadoop Gateway Knox end point
+## Connect to the SQL Server big data cluster end-point

 You can connect to different end-points in the cluster.
-You can connect to the Microsoft SQL Server connection type or to the HDFS/Spark Gateway end-point.
+You can connect to the Microsoft SQL Server connection type or to the SQL Server big data cluster end-point.

-In Azure Data Studio (preview), type **F1** > **New Connection**and you can connect to your HDFS/Spark Gateway end-point.
+In Azure Data Studio (preview), type **F1** > **New Connection**, and connect to your SQL Server big data cluster end-point.

 ![image1](media/notebooks-guidance/image1.png)

 ## Browse HDFS
-Once you connect you will be able to browse your HDFS folder.
-WebHDFS is started when the deployment is completed, and you will be able to **Refresh**, add **New Directory**,**Upload** files and **Delete**.
+Once you connect, you will be able to browse your HDFS folder.
+WebHDFS is started when the deployment is completed, and you will be able to **Refresh**, add **New Directory**, **Upload** files, and **Delete**.

 ![image2](media/notebooks-guidance/image2.png)